SimpliJS v3.2.0 · 22 official sets

 Why SimpliJS wins Switching themes only requires toggling a CSS class on the document body.
 SimpliJS allows this to be done with a single event handler.
 Frameworks usually introduce state variables and reactive rendering for the same behavior, which adds unnecessary complexity.

-Universal Compatibility SimpliJS's The Bridge (planned for v1.0) will allow you to import components from React, Vue, or Svelte directly into your SimpliJS apps.
+Universal Compatibility SimpliJS's The Bridge (implemented in v3.2.0) allows you to import components from React, Vue, or Svelte directly into your SimpliJS apps.
 It's designed to be the ultimate connector for the web ecosystem.

-Developer Experience SimpliJS is planning to build Time Travel Debugging directly into the core reactivity engine in version 1.0, enabling instant state sharing and snapshot-based debugging.
+Developer Experience SimpliJS has built Time Travel Debugging directly into the core reactivity engine in version 3.2.0, enabling instant state sharing and snapshot-based debugging.

 Frameworks like React and Svelte rely on heavy compilation or complex Virtual DOM diffing.
 SimpliJS uses a native Proxy-based reactivity engine.
 This means no build step is required for production, yet it maintains performance that rivals the leaders.